eudoxia0/eudoxia0.github.io/fiction/_posts/2021-08-08-maker-of-rivers.md

 Soon their every action became subject to an infinite debate: what will the Maker think of this?
 Will it perceive a harmless action as a threat?
 Those debates ended always with a general admission of defeat: that they knew nothing about the psychology of the Maker, and could know very little of the comparative psychology of posthuman minds.

 Timon suggested they illuminate the planet with RADAR.
-Everyone else agreed that this was far too dangerous: that the Maker might interpret it as hostile action, even as an attempt to disrupt the thin radio links that connected the machines inside Terre Haute—unseen, the Maker’s agents on the planet—to the main Dyson swarm around the star.
+Everyone else agreed that this was far too dangerous: that the Maker might interpret it as hostile action, even as an attempt to interfere with the feeble radio links that connected the machines inside Terre Haute—unseen, the Maker’s agents on the planet—to the main Dyson swarm around the star.

-At night, Timon paced his room. *The gods are made of atoms*, he told himself. *They are not gods, but Titans.
+Alone, Timon paced his room. *The gods are made of atoms*, he told himself. *They are not gods, but Titans.
 They are machines, machines, machines.
 Like us*.

-They entered a polar orbit around Terre Haute, and imaged the surface with their telescopes: vast expanses of wild sea,  austral taiga, forests of spruce and birch Mountain ranges dominated the three continents of the southern hemisphere.
+They entered a polar orbit around Terre Haute, and imaged the surface with their telescopes: vast expanses of wild sea,  austral taiga, forests of spruce and birch.
+Mountain ranges dominated the three continents of the southern hemisphere.
 And the half-buried ruins of a radial city at the head of a bay.
 And huge mirrors necklaced the planet in quiet orbits, warming the water just above freezing.
 And then they saw the pit.

 Said the treasure: “Petitions are made here.”